 They also design it in such a way that when buying a particular brand, you must buy the components or parts that is custom made of that brand.
 For example you can’t buy a printer from Manufacturer X and the cartridges from Manufacturer Z. It won’t work together therefore the first step in ensuring that your printer will work well or you being satisfied is choosing the right printer with its right machineries.

 After every month of its labor, it is vitally important to service your printer by cleaning and removing paper waste, dirt, dust and also ribbon shreds along the carriage and around the paper travel surface.

-Be sure to also check the nozzles as it may be clogged, this happens when ink dries up and blocks the nozzle.
+Be sure to also check the nozzles, as they may be clogged.
+This happens when ink dries up and blocks the nozzle.